P1ker1/Arma-3-Projects/README.md

 # Arma-3-Projects
-Most of the content (either full or simplified) I've created for Arma 3.
-Mainly configs
+Some of the smaller projects (either full or simplified) I've created for Arma 3.

-I've created most of these files during 2019 for our Arma 3 community.

 In addition to these, I created a music mod for Arma 3 that's been released to steam workshop reaching quite decent popularity back in 2015.
 (Works as the music mod included in this repository)